 My inspiration stemmed from my passion for social change and the human mind, as well as my own direct and indirect experiences with depression and anxiety as an Afghan.
 While Afghans are vulnerable to mental health concerns, service utilisation and help seeking remains quite low.
 I want to identify the causal factors so that it gives us better insight on what we can do differently to influence change.

-Why is this topic important and what do you hope will come out of your project?
+Why is this topic important and what do you hope will come out of this project?

 There is a huge gap in data and research when it comes to mental health of Afghans, inside or outside Afghanistan.
 Given the decades of war and trauma, followed by stressful experiences of migration and the post-resettlement factors, Afghans in foreign countries like Australia are very vulnerable to mental health concerns.
 Despite this, the topic of mental health continues to remain a taboo and conversations around the issue are very limited in the community.